AnonymerNiklasistanonym/MoonpieBot/installer/man.md

 : You can provide a list of commands that should be enabled, if this is empty or not set all commands are enabled (set the value to 'none' if no commands should be enabled).
 If you don't provide Spotify API credentials the commands won't be enabled!
 Supported list values: "*commands*", "*song*" (empty list value: "*none*")

+**MOONPIE_CONFIG_SPOTIFY_DATABASE_PATH**="*spotify.db*"
+: The database file path that contains the persistent spotify data.

 **MOONPIE_CONFIG_SPOTIFY_API_CLIENT_ID**
-: Provide client id/secret to enable Twitch api calls in commands (get them by using https://developer.spotify.com/dashboard/applications and creating an application).
+: Provide client id/secret to enable Twitch api calls or Spotify commands (get them by using https://developer.spotify.com/dashboard/applications and creating an application).
+At the first start a browser window will open where you need to authenticate once.
 Example: "*abcdefghijklmnop*"

 **MOONPIE_CONFIG_SPOTIFY_API_CLIENT_SECRET**